hawk-digital-environments/HAWKI/_documentation/5-Deployment/5-Authentication.md

 - `LDAP_ATTR_USERNAME` is the LDAP attribute that contains the username.
 Defaults to `cn`.
 - `LDAP_ATTR_EMAIL` is the LDAP attribute that contains the email address.
 Defaults to `mail`.
 - `LDAP_ATTR_NAME` is the LDAP attribute that contains the full name of the user.
 Defaults to `displayname`.
+If you need to concatenate multiple attributes (e.g. cn and displayname), you can provide a comma-separated list of attribute names.
+This way, the attributes will be concatenated with a space in between.
+If any of them are missing, they will be skipped.
+  Example: LDAP_ATTR_NAME="displayname" -> "displayname (John Doe)" => "John Doe"
+  Example: LDAP_ATTR_NAME="cn,ln" -> "cn (John) + ln (Doe)" => "John Doe"
+  **IMPORTANT**: Setting this attribute to a comma separated list, will disable `LDAP_INVERT_NAME`.
 - `LDAP_ATTR_EMPLOYEETYPE` is the LDAP attribute that contains the employee type or group identifier.
 Defaults to `employeetype`.
+- `LDAP_INVERT_NAME` is an optional flag (set to `true` or `false`) that indicates whether the first and last names in the `LDAP_ATTR_NAME` attribute should be inverted (i.e., "Last First" instead of "First Last").
+Defaults to `false`.
+  Assumes that the value is: "Last, Name" or "Name, Last" when set to true.

 **IMPORTANT** PLEASE NOTE that the `LDAP_BASE_DN` and `LDAP_BIND_PW` are used to authenticate against the LDAP server, while the `LDAP_SEARCH_DN` is used to search for users!
 This is a common source of confusion.